 - Massage into your scalp for a minute or two.

 - Rinse off thoroughly using cold water.

 This process naturally breaks down build up, leaving hair shiny and healthy.
-Since apple cider vinegar is both easy to get a hold of and affordable (Viva Naturals Unfiltered Undiluted Non-GMO Organic Apple Cider Vinegar retails for about $11, for example), this natural recipe is worth trying.
+Since apple cider vinegar is both easy to get a hold of and affordable (Bragg unfiltered, undiluted, non-GMO organic apple cider vinegar retails for about $5, for example), this natural recipe is worth trying.